 Non-matriculating students can review the course descriptions in the FNU Catalog.
 Not all current FNU courses are available for non-matriculating students.
-The Gourses that are available to non-matriculating students are N400 Health Assessment course is available to non-matriculating students; and PC702 Population Health.
+Courses that are available to non-matriculating students are N400 Health Assessment, and PC702 Population Health.
 The Department Chairs can be contacted to request possible approval for other desired course(s).
 The registration form for non-matriculating students is obtained by contacting Admissions Services on the Versailles Campus at (859) 251-4700.
 Non-matriculated students are required to complete the Banyan Tree 101 Canvas course prior to starting any course work.
 All course work is started at the beginning of a term (see FNU Academic Calendar).
 Students must register for the courses 6 weeks prior to the beginning of the term in order to complete the requirements for the Banyan Tree 101 course and obtain the textbook.
 Courses which include secure exams require the use of an electronic proctor device.